 - 12 Regulation and police are traditionally considered as public functions, performed by bodies operating independently and transparently, and in the public interest.
 Over the past century, states restructured their organisations, fostering efficiency and ensuring the transition from the welfare state to the regulatory state.
 In the process, states developed issue-specific regulation and established issuespecific regulatory agencies.21 On the one hand, the rise of participatory governance processes grounded the legitimacy of administrative regulation on openness to collective wisdom expressed through numerous associative processes that provide inputs and feedback for the development of regulation.
 At the same time, it constituted the participatory legitimacy of the administrative agency.
 On the other hand, regulatory agencies have been relying on a variety of tools - of an administrative or private nature - to provide equilibrium to the sectors under their ambit.22 Notably, the experimentation of new co-regulatory approaches demonstrated the possibility to strike a balance between conflicting interests, in an efficient fashion.
 For instance, by promoting technical standards or contractual agreements and avoiding burdensome rule-making processes.
 In this context, it is important to clarify that regulation can be exercised through a variety of tools that may be more effective than traditional public-law tools, such as through courts decisions or through legislation.23 Hence, self- and co-regulation undertake a complementary function, becoming particularly widespread when state regulation proves to be ineffective and inefficient.24 - 13 The Internet offers a good case study for the inefficiency of public regulation.
 This is due to the intrinsic geographic and physical limitations of public law that may prove difficult to implement in a transnational and digital environment.
-It is in this environment that intermediaries such as content
+It is in this environment that intermediaries such as content and application providers operate.
+Hence, Internet intermediaries may either be required to apply national legislation as a condition to operate in a given country, or be encouraged to "voluntarily" regulate user behaviour via more efficient private ordering.
+It is in this context that intermediaries solely define their ToS, and thereby regulate the cyberspaces under their purview, as if they were private regulators.

-- 22 See L. Belli, supra, note 15, pp. 101-102. - 23 See ibid., pp. 97-129. - 24 See P. Trudel, Les effets juridiques de l'autoréglementation, RDUS, vol. 19, 1989, p.250.
+- 22 See L. Belli, supra, note 15, pp. 101-102. - 23 See ibid., pp. 97-129.